Azure/SQL-Connectivity-Checker/README.md

     ## Optional parameters (default values will be used if ommited)
-    SendAnonymousUsageData = $true  # Set as $true (default) or $false RunAdvancedConnectivityPolicyTests = $true  # Set as $true (default) or $false, this will download library needed for running advanced connectivity tests
+    SendAnonymousUsageData = $true  # Set as $true (default) or $false RunAdvancedConnectivityPolicyTests = $true  # Set as $true (default) or $false, this will download the library needed for running advanced connectivity tests
     CollectNetworkTrace = $true  # Set as $true (default) or $false
     #EncryptionProtocol = '' # Supported values: 'Tls 1.0', 'Tls 1.1', 'Tls 1.2'; Without this parameter operating system will choose the best protocol to use
 }